-Three mo Jun nths e 30, Change Six mont June nded Chan ge (in millions, except percentages) 2011 2010 \$ % 2011 2010 \$ % Employee-related \$ 8.5 \$ 7.3 \$ 1.2 16% \$ 16.7 \$ 15.3 \$ 1.4 9% External R&D 5.2 3.3 1.9 58% 8.4 7.4 1.0 14% Stock-based compensation 3.4 2.6 0.8 31% 6.5 5.1 1.4 27% Facilities, depreciation and other allocated 5.7 5.5 0.2 4% 11.7 11.3 0.4 4% Total R&D expenses \$ 22.8 \$ 18.7 \$ 4.1 22% \$ 43.3 \$ 39.1 \$ 4.2 11%
+Three Mor Septem Char ıge Nine Mon Septen Chang ge (in millions, except percentages) 2011 2010 \$ % 2011 2010 \$ % Employee related \$ 8.7 \$ 7.1 \$ 1.6 23% \$ 25.5 \$ 22.4 \$ 3.1 14% External R&D 9.5 3.5 6.0 171% 17.9 10.9 7.0 64% Stock-based compensation 3.5 2.6 0.9 35% 10.0 7.7 2.3 30% Facilities, depreciation and other allocated 6.1 5.3 0.8 15% 17.7 16.6 1.1 7% Total R&D expenses \$ 27.8 \$ 18.5 \$ 9.3 50% \$ 71.1 \$ 57.6 \$ 13.5 23% 21

-R&D expenses increased to \$22.8 million in the second quarter and to \$43.3 million in the first six months of 2011, from the comparable periods in 2010.
-Both of these increases were primarily due to the higher external costs related to clinical and non-clinical activities and higher employee-related expenses.
+R&D expenses increased to \$27.8 million in the third quarter and to \$71.1 million in the first nine months of 2011, from the comparable periods in 2010.
+Both of these increases were primarily due to the higher external costs associated with clinical activities related to our PμMA and MARIN programs and higher employee related expenses.

 During the first quarter of 2011, we granted special long-term retention and incentive equity awards to executive officers and certain employees and special long-term retention and incentive cash bonus awards to certain employees.
 The vesting of these awards is tied to the achievement of certain performance targets over a six-year timeframe from 2011 through December 31, 2016 and continued employment, both of which must be satisfied in order for vesting to occur.
-The maximum potential expense for R&D associated with this program is \$6.3 million related to stock-compensation expense and \$35.4 million related to cash bonus expense, which would be recognized in increments based on achievement of the performance conditions.
-As of June 30, 2011, we determined that the achievement of the requisite performance conditions was not probable, and as a result, no compensation expense has been recognized.
-Management believes the likelihood of achieving all of the performance targets is remote.
+The maximum potential expense for R&D associated with this program is \$6.3 million related to stock-based compensation expense and \$35.4 million related to cash bonus expense, which would be recognized in increments based on achievement of the performance conditions.
+During the third quarter of 2011, we granted an incentive equity award to a non-executive officer that has dual triggers of vesting based upon the achievement of a performance target over a timeframe from 2011-2013 and continued employment through 2014, both of which must be satisfied in order for the award to vest in full.
+The maximum potential expense for R&D associated with this award is approximately \$475,000, which would be recognized in increments based on achievement of the performance conditions under these awards was not probable, and as a result, no compensation expense has been recognized.
+Management believes that the likelihood of achieving all of the performance targets under these awards is remote.

-R&D expenses for 2011 are expected to be higher compared to 2010.
-R&D expenses in 2011 will be driven largely by employee related expenses, costs associated with our continued development efforts in our PμMA program for opioid-induced constipation with TD-1211, our MARIN program for chronic pain with TD-9855, and costs associated with our earlier stage clinical programs and new drug discovery programs.
+We anticipate R&D expenses for the remainder of 2011 to increase relative to the first three quarters of the year.
+R&D expenses in 2011 are being driven largely by employee related expenses, costs associated with our continued development efforts in our PμMA program for opioid-induced constipation with TD-1211, our MARIN program with TD-9855, and costs associated with our earlier stage clinical programs and new drug discovery programs.
 We have not provided program costs in detail because we do not track, and have not tracked, all of the individual components (specifically the internal cost components) of our research and development expenses on a program basis.
 We do not have the systems and processes in place to accurately capture these costs on a program basis.